-Earlier, Felix engineering flaws were identified and eventually rectified, with the ASX-listed device manufacturer Hydrix paying \$650,000 to Memphasys in a settlement.
+Earlier, engineering flaws in the Felix device were identified and eventually rectified, with the ASX-listed device manufacturer Hydrix paying \$650,000 to Memphasys in a settlement.

 The birds and the bees

 The Melbourne in-vitro fertilization trial with Monash IVF recruited slower than expected, because of an apparent post-pandemic hangover and blokes "failing to meet stringent entry criteria".